LittleBigThing/carbon-footprint/readme.md

 # Carbon Footprint

-This WordPress plugin is a collection of tests and information that provide insight about the digital sustainability of your website.
-You get an estimate of the carbon footprint and information about the (type of) energy use of your site.
+This WordPress plugin is a collection of tests and information that provides insight about the sustainability of your website.
+You get an estimate of the carbon footprint and information about the (type of) energy used by your site.

 The plugin uses the [Website Carbon API](https://api.websitecarbon.com), kindly provided by [Wholegrain Digital](https://www.wholegraindigital.com).
 You can test your site directly (including other pages then the homepage) using the [Website Carbon Calculator](https://www.websitecarbon.com).